krajeet35/krajeet35/README.md

-- 👋 Hi, I’m Ajeet kumar
+- 👋 Hi, I’m Ajeet kumar.
-- I am a Java Backend developer
+- I am a Java Backend developer.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Coding.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web development at Masai School, Bangalore.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 krajeet35/krajeet35 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.